AdobeDocs/experience-manager-64.en/help/communities/using/published-site.md

 ![](assets/chlimage_1-317.png)

 After new group is created, **select the new Sports group** in order to create two groups (nested) within it.
-As a site structure can not begin with the groups function, after opening the Sports group, it is necessary to select the Groups link :
+As a site structure can not begin with the groups function, after opening the Sports group, it is necessary to select the Groups link:

 ![](assets/chlimage_1-318.png)